adrianmg/adrianmg.github.io/_posts/2019-12-12-peeking-at-worklog.md

 ### December 16, 2019 at 22:30
 {:.anchor }

 I just arrived in my hometown with a terrible jet lag, so I managed to put together a first working version of the new login system using [passport-twitter](http://www.passportjs.org/docs/twitter/).
 I spent a decent amount of time debugging a token session error while using [cookie-session](https://www.npmjs.com/package/cookie-session).
-It turns out using `sameSite: strict` won't work at least in a local development environment.
+It turns out using `sameSite: strict` won't work and it will throw some token errors when running the app in a local environment.

 The next steps are figuring out the data retrieved from Twitter and hook it up properly with the data model in the database.